ucsb-cs8/w20/_lectures/lect19.md

 Instead, consider using a small file for testing to speed up the process and use the large file when your function is ready.

 **Note!** Even if you are not submitting the replacement lab, we still encourage you to look at it for practice!
+Knowing how to compute summary statistics yourself might come in handy during the final.

 Let's fix our code to skip duplicates.
 ```python